-I and my familiy have used Mexican dentists in Nuevo Progreso, Mexico for years.
+I and my family have used Mexican dentists in Nuevo Progreso, Mexico for years.
 Choosing a dentist in Mexico is tough.
 I recommend only Mexican dentists I personally know, or who were recommended to me by people I trust.
 I've recommended Universal Dental Clinic since 2006.
 Dr. Barajas is the good-looking guy in the pictures.
-I am the old guy.
+I am the old (but ruggedly handsome) guy.

 Nuevo Progreso, Tamaulipas is on the Texas-Mexico border, near Weslaco, TX.

-I can honestly recommend Universal Dental in Nuevo Progreso, Tamaulipas.
+I can honestly recommend Universal Dental Clinic.
 I use them.
 My family uses them.
-I have sent many strangers to them.
+I have sent many strangers to them, and some have become friends.
 What else would you want in a recommendation?
 Before you write, please read on.
 No, they do not have a web site.
 I am their representative.
 Dr. B. would rather I do the pre-patient interaction and he do the dentistry.
 Lots of dentists have web sites and a lot are slicker than this one.
 I am not slick, but down-to-earth and treat you like family.
 Yes, they do implants.